-Relief valves are used to protect against the build up of excessive pressure in a closed system.
+Pressure safety valves, or pressure relief valves, are used to protect against the build-up of excessive pressure in a closed system.
 The liquid in a closed system changes volume when the temperature of the liquid changes.

 In heating and cooling systems, this additional volume is stored in an expansion tank.
 A weak link, in the form of a relief valve, is built into the system to protect against failure of this function.

 The relief valve is fitted with a pre-set release pressure, equivalent to the highest operating pressure within a system plus an additional amount for safety purposes.
 In heating and cooling systems, blowdown from the relief valve will therefore only occur when a failure in the expansion tank system occurs.